eonist/eonist.github.io/_posts/2023-11-23-alert-in-swiftui.md

 - Displaying more than one alert in a view
 - If you add multiple alert() modifiers to one view, your code might not work correctly - only one alert will function, the other won't.
 - To solve this, connect your alerts to various elements in your view hierarchy, like the button or any other view that causes the alert to show up.
+- Note on sheets: If you present views as sheets, each sheet needs to implement its own alert, just like MyApp does above.
+If you have a NavigationView inside your sheet and present other views within this navigation view in the same sheet, the subsequent sheets can use the first sheet's alert.

 # Index:
 - [Basics](#basics)